Plano and Frisco, TX, Divorce Attorneys

 Protecting Your Finances and Your Future in the Marital Property Division

 When it comes to property division in a Texas divorce, people are understandably anxious.
 Will there be enough for both of you (especially for a parent providing primary care for children)?
 Will the division of marital assets and debt be “fair”?
-Will the divorce itself take a big share of your assets?
+You also may be wondering if the divorce itself take a big share of your assets.

 Our goal at Albin Oldner Law, PLLC is to help you start your life anew with minimal baggage from the past while protecting your assets for the future.
 Our clients appreciate that we are cost-conscious.
 We don’t cut corners, but we’re always working to save you unnecessary expenses and attorneys’ fees.
 Our Frisco divorce lawyers are strong advocates on your side in negotiations, in divorce mediation, or in divorce court.